Chic and cheap: China takes shine to South Korean cosmetics

-Laneige, or "the snow", is one of about two dozen brands made by South Korea's biggest cosmetics company Amorepacific Corp (090430.KS) which is using its Asian cachet and pocket-friendly prices to give global firms like L'Oreal SA (OREP.PA), and Procter & Gamble Co (PG.N) a run for their money.
+Laneige, or "the snow", is one of about two dozen brands made by South Korea's biggest cosmetics company Amorepacific Corp which is using its Asian cachet and pocket-friendly prices to give global firms like L'Oreal SA , and Procter & Gamble Co a run for their money.

 "We're taking aim at P&G's Olay and L'Oreal Paris in China's mass market segment with our entry-level brands," said Lee Chang-kyoo, head of Amorepacific's corporate strategy team.